Need a reliable housing levy calculator? Get your exact monthly deduction amount in 30 seconds with our free Kenya calculator.

 Share this housing levy calculator with colleagues who need to understand their payroll deductions.
 Our calculator works on mobile and desktop devices.

-This tool provides estimates.
-Consult your HR or tax advisor for specific situations.
-Information updated September 2025.
+Disclaimer: This tool provides estimates based on current Housing Levy regulations.
+Consult your HR department or tax advisor for specific situations.
+Information updated January 2026